Every Star Wars Movie Ranked From Worst to Best

 There’s no denying that Star Wars has become one of the most popular franchises in film history, if not the most popular.
 George Lucas changed the cinematic landscape back in 1977, and we’ve felt it ever since.
 However, there’s much debate over where the canon films rank among each other.
 So, allow me to throw my hat into the ring — possibly angering hardcore fans in the process.

 However, there are some moments to like here.
-The final lightsaber duel between Obi-Wan, Qui-Gon, and Darth Maul with the famed “Duel of the Fates” music playing is pretty riveting stuff.
-The Phatom Menace also does a really solid job of world building and expanding upon the scope of the original trilogy.
-However, it does ruin other Star Wars lore by adding the much maligned midiclorians angle to identifying a Jedi.
+The final lightsaber duel between Obi-Wan, Qui-Gon, and Darth Maul with the famed “Duel of the Fates” music is pretty riveting stuff, and Ewan McGregor is always delightful.
+Let’s just not talk about the midichlorians in the room…

 #8: Solo: A Star Wars Story (2018)

-Many expected Solo to become a serious disaster.
-And while it’s not quite that level of bad, it’s still pretty unremarkable.
+Many expected Solo to become a serious disaster by the time it hit theaters; and while it’s not quite that level of bad, it’s still pretty unremarkable.
 The entire endeavor feels like it’s noted to death, and everyone is forced to work in very standard means with little deviation.
-What entertainment this film has is tied to other Star Wars film via references and familiar characters; there’s nothing new, and it’s frustrating to see such talented individuals wasted on standard material.
+What entertainment this film has is tied to other Star Wars films via references and familiar characters; there’s nothing new, and it’s frustrating to see such talented individuals wasted on standard material.

-Solo is the first of the Disney Star Wars films to feel tired and unimportant, and it’s mostly due to the fact that the film does nothing to warrant its own existence.
+Solo is the first of the Disney Star Wars films to feel tired and unimportant, and it’s mostly because the film does nothing to warrant its own existence.

-*To read my full review of Solo: A Star Wars Story, please click here.
+*To read the site’s full review of Solo: A Star Wars Story, please click here.

 #7: Episode III – Revenge of the Sith (2005)

-*To read my full review of Rogue One: A Star Wars Story, please click here.
+*To read the site’s full review of Rogue One: A Star Wars Story, please click here.

-*To read my full review of The Last Jedi, please click here.
+*To read the site’s full review of The Last Jedi, please click here.

 #2: Episode IV – A New Hope (1977)